Vigils held nationwide as country mourns students shot, killed in Michigan State University shooting

 A vigil on the campus of MSU Tuesday night honored the victims of another rampage.

-"We were just hoping that maybe she was hiding somewhere," Anderson's aunt Kimella Spivey said.
+"We start calling and texting, and no responses were coming.
+So we were just hoping that maybe she was hiding somewhere.
+We want the senseless killing to stop," Anderson's aunt Kimella Spivey said.

 RELATED | Anthony McRae, suspected Michigan State University shooter, viewed himself as a 'loner,' FBI says